-People who weren’t fighting in World War II still had a very different life than they had before the war.
+British people who weren’t fighting in World War II still had a very different life to the one they had before the war.
 For one thing, there wasn’t as much food around so every little bit had to be saved and used – even if it didn’t taste very nice!
 And clothes that were too small or had tears in them just had to be fixed and made bigger because there weren’t many new things around to buy.
 Everyone had to help each other get the things they needed to keep warm and healthy.

 Many people – especially children – who lived in cities were evacuated to the country to keep safe from air attacks such as the Blitz.

 Bombs dropped by German planes could flatten brick houses in seconds.
 Can you imagine going to school one morning, and coming back to find your house was gone?
 Or when packing your rucksack, popping in a gas mask to protect yourself in case of a gas attack?

 Farms in the country became busy communities of people who moved in to help use every bit of the land to grow food.
 They might have moved there because they didn’t have a home anymore, or because they just wanted to help out as much as they could.

 - During World War II, Britain was called ‘the Home Front’ – the war affected people not just fighting in armies on the front lines, but back in their own towns and neighbourhoods.

 - All the different plans and ways to help get Britain through World War II was called ‘the war effort’.
 Helping the war effort meant anything from planting vegetables to making fighter planes.